[Skip to Content]

 Be Courteous

 • Even if the lawyer questioning you may appear discourteous, don't become angry or argumentative.
-This will lose the respect of the judge and jury.
+This will lose the respect of the court.

 • FINALLY, ABOVE ALL, TELL THE TRUTH!!!